mtm-x/OpenModelica-GUI/README.md

     - `qdarktheme` (for dark theme support)
 3. OpenModelica simulation executable.

-To install the required Python packages:
+To install the required Python packages:( Only needed for GitHub installation)
    ```bash
    pip install -r requirements.txt
    ```